How to create and use functions in Kotlin

 The answer would be true.

-Note that based on the examples we are seeing above, nothing prevents us from using extension functions with null variables at any given time, this could be a problem but we can easily solve it by performing a pre-check and indicating the operator in question after Indicate the name of the class in the expression function:
+Note that based on the examples we are seeing previously, nothing prevents us from using extension functions with null variables at a given time; this could be a problem, but we can easily solve it by performing a prior check and indicating the operator in question after the class name in the expression function:

 fun Int?.isEven(): Boolean {